-&lt;sup>4 See also RX306 at FTC-LFH66 (residents in Lake Forest service area tended to receive services at Chicago hospitals such as Northwestern Memorial and Children's Memorial); RX1205 at FTC-RNSMC425; RX1311 at ENH-RNSMC1064 (REDACTED)
+4 See also RX306 at FTC-LFH66 (residents in Lake Forest service area tended to receive services at Chicago hospitals such as Northwestern Memorial and Children's Memorial); RX1205 at FTC-RNSMC425; RX1311 at ENH-RNSMC1064 (3)

 RFF456.
-One MCO wanted only to ensure that its "members have access to the hospital within 30 miles of where they live and work so that [its plans] have sufficient access."
+One MCO wanted only to ensure that its "members have access to the hospital within 30 miles of where they live or where they work so that [its plans] have sufficient access."
 RFF460(emphasis added).
-By that standard, at least 47 hospitals within 30 miles of at least one of the ENH hospitals must be included in the relevant market.
-RFF387-390.
+By that standard, at least 47 hospitals within 30 miles of at least one of the ENH hospitals must be included in the relevant market.RFF387-90.